mses-bly/2D-Bin-Packing/README.md

 mvn package
 ```

 You can then find the jar inside the `/target` folder.
+To execute use:

 ```
 $ java –jar 2d-bin-packing-1.0.0.jar <input_file>